PeterKamphuis/pyFAT-astro/docs/source/stage.rst

 Sofia_Catalogue
 ----------------

-The input catalogue is an sofia catalogue.
-In this case all objects in the catalogue are deemed separate targets and pyFAT will setup the require directory structure itself.
-When using this stage the keyword sofia_basename is required.
+The input catalogue is a sofia text catalogue.
+In this case all objects in the catalogue are deemed separate targets and pyFAT will setup the required directory structure itself.
+When using this stage the keyword sofia_basename is required and sofia has to be ran with the setting output.writeCubelets = true.
+The cubelets are then copied into the FAT directory structure so for large cubes with many sources it is important to have enough disk space.
-If used in combination with Create_FAT_Cube  all cubelets are checked, however it is more efficient to first run pyFAT with only the Create_FAT_Cube stage on the large cube and then run sofia before running pyFAT with fitting modules.
+If used in combination with Create_FAT_Cube  all cubelets are checked and made pyFAT compatible, however it is more efficient to first run pyFAT with only the Create_FAT_Cube stage on the initial cube before running sofia and then feed the output to pyFAT without the Create_FAT_Cube stage.

 Existing_Sofia
 --------------